najwanaamane/Sound-Speaker-Recognition/README.md

 - **Author**: Najwa Naamane
 - **Supervisor**: Prof. Jamal ElKharroubi

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Acknowledgements

-Thank you for considering this project.
-Your feedback and contributions are welcome.

 ---

 ### Usage Instructions

-1. **Clone the Repository**: `git clone <repository_url>`
-2. **Install Dependencies**: `pip install -r requirements.txt`
 3. **Run Jupyter Notebooks**:
     - **Audio Processing**: Open and run `audio_processing.ipynb`
     - **Model Training**: Open and run `train_models.ipynb`